domenicosolazzo/awesome-okr/Basic.md

 ### Key Resutls
 - Measurable: They should be easy to grade
 - Quantitative
+- They can be based on:
+   - Growth
+   - Engagement
+   - Revenue
+   - Performance
+   - Quality

 ## Rules
 1. Set them annually and quartely